dafny-lang/dafny/docs/_includes/Grammar.md

 ## Dafny Input {#sec-unicode}

-Dafny source code files are readable text encoded as UTF-8 Unicode (because this is what the CoCo-generated scanner and parser read).
+Dafny source code files are readable text encoded as UTF-8 Unicode (because this is what the Coco/R-generated scanner and parser read).
 All program text other than the contents of comments, character, string and verbatim string literals are printable and white-space ASCII characters, that is, ASCII characters in the range `!` to `~`, plus space, tab, cr and nl (ASCII, 9, 10, 13, 32)  characters,